When to hire a fractional CTO: 8 signals

 How fast does it pay back?

-For most SMEs, a fractional CTO engagement at the Foundation tier (£2k per month) pays back within the first quarter through one or more of: SaaS rationalisation savings, a shipped system that improves the qualified-inquiry number, or a prevented architecture decision that would have cost significantly more to fix later.
+For most SMEs, a fractional CTO engagement at the Foundation tier (£2k per month) pays back within the first quarter through one or more of: SaaS rationalisation savings, a built system that improves the qualified-inquiry number, or a prevented architecture decision that would have cost significantly more to fix later.

 Frequently asked questions